josh-helpert/elder/docs/syntax.markdown

 The underlying pattern of parentheses is that they:
 * group their contents together
-* depending on how they used, the effect varies (eg `o.(a = 1)` means something different than `x = (1, 2, 3)` but the pattern is the same of grouping their contents together)
+* depending on how they used, the effect varies (eg `o.(a = 1, b = 2, c = 3)` means something different than `x = (1, 2, 3)` but the pattern is the same of grouping their contents together)

-Unlike most languages, nothing is automatically dropped or reduced.
+[//]: # (Unlike most languages, nothing is automatically dropped or reduced.
 Instead, certain usages, operators, and functions have consistent rules as to how they reduce.
-This is slightly more complex than automatically dropping everything but it also allows it to be better represent both data and code.
+This is slightly more complex than automatically dropping everything but it also allows it to be better represent both data and code.)

 ### Example - Common Structure